Mrian07/Proyeksi/docs/development/development-environment-docker/README.md

 Wait until you see `frontend_1  | : Compiled successfully.` and `backend_1   | => Rails 6.0.2.2 application starting in development http://0.0.0.0:3000` in the logs.
 This means both frontend and backend have come up successfully.
-You can now access OpenProject under http://localhost:3000, and via the live-reloaded under http://localhost:4200.
+You can now access ProyeksiApp under http://localhost:3000, and via the live-reloaded under http://localhost:4200.

 Again the first request to the server can take some time too.
 But subsequent requests will be a lot faster.